vijay-jadhav1997/02_learn_react/01_React_Project/README.md

 # Hooks in React :
 - Normal JS utility functions
 - Examples:
+  1) useState():
+    - syntax: const [variable, setVariable] = useState("initial value"); initial value of variable can be any JS data type..
-  useState(): Superpowerful State Variable in react.
+    - useState declare Local State Variable- Super Powerful variable in react.
+    - always declared within the functional component's body
-    - whenever State variable updates, react triggers a reconciliation cycle (re-render the component associated withe that State variable) useEffect():
+    - whenever State variable updates, react triggers a reconciliation cycle (re-render the component associated with that State variable).
+  2) useEffect():
+   - syntax: useEffect(() => {}, ["dependency array"]);
+   - if no depedency array => useEffect is called on every render of component which useEffect belongs to.
+   - if depedency array is empty "[]" => useEffect is called only once when component  render first time.
+   - if depedency array is ["stateVariable"] => useEffect is called everytime when stateVariable is updated.